 For the Laplace transform, only the first direction is standard:

-Why this is enormous
+Why this matters

 The output spectrum is the input spectrum times the system’s frequency response.
-The complicated convolution integral has become a pointwise multiplication.
+The convolution integral has become a pointwise multiplication.

 To find the output: